-- Grilled meat platter is as good as any restaurant would do it.
+- The grilled meat platter is as good as any restaurant would do it.
 I’d recommend you stick to the specialties when ordering.

 An interesting food experience you have to complete with one of Loris' signature must-try desserts.
 Desserts at Loris are excellent!
-Maamoul cheese with sugar syrup, Knefeh Naboulsieh with crunchy esmalliyeh and the Halawa mountain.
-That thing is my favorite because everyone prepares it like a tart when Loris dips the chocolate in dark chocolate, Halawa ice cream, and white cotton candy.
+Maamoul cheese with sugar syrup, Knefeh Naboulsieh with crunchy Esmalliyeh and the Halawa mountain.
+This is my favorite because everyone else prepares it like a tart while Loris dips the chocolate in dark chocolate, Halawa ice cream, and white cotton candy.

 The good and bad:

-- Why use these ashtrays if smoking is not allowed?
+- Why have ashtrays if smoking is not allowed?

 - The place needs a bit more color.